BinaryDefense/BinaryDefense.Junit.Expecto.TestLogger/docsSrc/index.md

-# ExpectoJunitTestLogger
+# BinaryDefense.Junit.Expecto.TestLogger

 ---

-## What is ExpectoJunitTestLogger?
+## What is BinaryDefense.Junit.Expecto.TestLogger?

 BinaryDefense.Junit.Expecto.TestLogger is a logger for `dotnet test` that accepts expecto-formatted `TestResult`s and generates a gitlab-compatible junit xml report.

-## Why use ExpectoJunitTestLogger?
+## Why use BinaryDefense.Junit.Expecto.TestLogger?

 This logger runs during the `dotnet test` step and is designed to specifically work with Expecto.
 It is also designed specifically to be combatible with Gitlab.
 Existing junit loggers or formatters, such as `Junit.Xml.TestLogger`, or Expecto's `--junit-summary` flag, either don't play well with Expecto or don't play well with Gitlab.